CBAFT-DT

-CBAFT-DT (channel 11) is an Ici Radio-Canada Télé station in Moncton, New Brunswick, Canada, serving Acadians in the Maritimes and Franco-Newfoundlanders in Newfoundland and Labrador.
+CBAFT-DT (channel 11) is an Ici Radio-Canada Télé owned-and-operated station in Moncton, New Brunswick, Canada, serving Acadians in the Maritimes and Franco-Newfoundlanders in Newfoundland and Labrador.
 It is part of a twinstick with Fredericton-based CBC Television station CBAT-DT (channel 4).
 CBAFT-DT's studios are located on Main Street in Moncton, adjacent to the Dieppe border and the CF Champlain shopping centre, and its transmitter is located on Timberline Road in Moncton.

 Prior to September 2, 2008, the station was known as Télévision de Radio-Canada Atlantique.
 It was rebranded to Télévision de Radio-Canada Acadie and later ICI Acadie as part of the public broadcaster's efforts to better reflect the region it serves.

 Overview

 The station was launched at 6:25 p.m. on December 21, 1959, from Moncton on channel 11.
 The station slowly added rebroadcasters, such as one serving Fredericton and Saint John in 1973 on channel 5.
 Radio-Canada later converted CJBR-TV-1 Edmundston, a retransmitter of a former affiliate in Rimouski, Quebec on channel 13, to a rebroadcaster of CBAFT.

 The station operates additional news bureaus in Edmundston, Bathurst, Caraquet, Fredericton and Saint John; Halifax, Nova Scotia; St. John's, Newfoundland and Labrador; and Charlottetown, Prince Edward Island.

 Unlike all other Radio-Canada stations, programming in the Atlantic region airs one hour later than its scheduled time in the rest of Canada; this noted by the phrase Une heure plus tard dans les Maritimes, present on nearly all Radio-Canada network promos.
 (Due to Newfoundland's small Francophone population, the correct time for programs there is only noted on local promos.)